clementbolin/ClementBolin/README.md

 <a href="https://www.linkedin.com/in/clement-bolin-a327ba198/?locale=en_US" target="_blank"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/></a>

 <p aling="left"><samp>
-🎙 Hi, I'm Clement Bolin.
-Passionate about computer science, I study mainly in the fields of software engineering, data science, artificial intelligence and all recently devOps.
-I am currently in my second year at Epitech Montpellier.🎙 I try to improve my skills through all types of projects, I am passionate, hard-working.💻
+🎙 Hello, I'm Clément Bolin, passionate about computer science, I'm work mainly in the fields of software engineering and devOps.
+I'm currently in my fourth year at Epitech Montpellier.🎙 Fervent defender of open source, I try to contribute to as many projects as possible in order to increase my skills and especially to be able to participate in the technological ! 💻
 </samp></p>

 ### Skills 🧑🏾‍💻